 After hiking about halfway through the loop, you will have the option to hike up a short distance to a small waterfall.
 If you choose this option, then you will be adding about 0.5 km to your hike.
 From the small waterfall, head back onto the trail the way you came and complete your hike around the cirque.

 The hike eventually returns into the trees to the original trail that was used to get up into the alpine.
 Head down the switchbacks and across the highway, returning to the parking lot.

 Combine Ptarmigan Cirque Trail with Highwood Meadows.
 If the family is too tired, then stop by the Peter Lougheed Discovery Centre or treat yourself with ice cream at the Kananaskis Village to celebrate completing a more challenging hike.

-Please note: It took us 40 minutes to hike to the waterfall with our children in carriers for the majority of the time at the age of 1 and 2.
+Please note: Our first time completing Ptarmigan Cirque with two kids aged 1 and two in carriers for the majority of the time took 40 minutes to hike to the waterfall.
 We then took our time and made it down the mountain for a total of 2 hours of hiking.

 I have also done this hike solo with a 2 and 3 year old last summer.
 Read about the adventure in the post “Love, Sweat and Tears: A true story of hiking with toddlers“